 Other Prey: Shrimp are opportunistic scavengers and will eat anything available.

-NOTE: If you tried Peppermint shrimp and didn't get the results you expected, catvhing them can be easy using a simple DIY Shrimp Trap.
+NOTE: If you tried Peppermint shrimp and didn't get the results you expected, catching them can be easy using a simple DIY Shrimp Trap.

 There are several fish (listed below) that have been reported to consume Aiptasia.
 While not the major component of their diets (nor the preferred one) they will graze on the anemone.
 Care should be taken in selecting a fish as many of these are NOT reef safe and have been reported to nibble on coral polyps.